-We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
+We define materiality as the magnitude of misstatement in the consolidated financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
 We use materiality in determining the nature, timing and extent of our audit work and in evaluating the results of that work.

-We determined materiality for the audit of the consolidated financial statements as a whole to be US\$2,694,890, which is 5% of profit before taxation.
-This benchmark is considered the most appropriate because this is used by readers of the group's financials to judge the performance of the group and is a key performance indicator for management.
+We determined materiality for the audit of the consolidated financial statements as a whole to be US\$ 2,659,000 which is 5% of profit before tax at the planning stage of the audit.
+This benchmark is considered the most appropriate because this is used by investors of the group's consolidated financial statements to judge the performance of the group and is a significant aspect for measurement of the effectiveness of the group's operations for management.

-Materiality for the current year has not been significantly changed to the level that we determined for the year ended 31 March 2018.
+Materiality for the current year has not been significantly changed when compared to the level that we determined for the year ended 31 March 2019.